haianos/cweb/README.md

 testing customized webpage

+Add contents:

+- Follow the "tab" organization.
+- Documents in documents folder,  tutorials in tutorial folder
+- if your page is "complex" (contains more than one page/markdown file, contains pictures), then create a subfolder
+- to add an image, create again another subfolder and put there your image, while the .md files lies outside
+- see example c_example_with_auto

 From: https://github.com/jekyll/jekyll/issues/332

 I finally figured out the trick, if you're looking for a solution with the standard URL for GitHub Pages (username.github.io/project-name/).
 Here's what to do: